Scholar-Activist Spotlight with Amber E. George – October 2019

 Anthony Nocella II – As a young academic and woman, how is sexism permeating academia from how faculty treat you and students?
 What is your advice to young academic women?

 Amber George – Since I teach exclusively online now, it can be somewhat difficult to discern how sexism is influencing the way I am perceived and treated in academia.
 There are times when I do feel that if I were a male, I would be more readily listened to during conference calls and online meetings.
-I also notice that I am still interrupted a lot during faculty meetings, but it is mostly by women.

 I have noticed that online students use words such as “kind,” “caring,” and “compassionate” to describe me in student evaluations as opposed to “smart,” “knowledgeable,” or “intellectual.”
 I suppose this suggests that I am characterized favorably because my actions online can be perceived as conforming to feminine traits and female stereotypes.
-I suppose I should be thankful that there is less focus on how I look since the online students rarely physically see me.

 My advice to young academic women is that while the sexism you may face in academia might be glaring, insidious, exhausting, and generally overwhelming, you should not give in or give up.
 And make no mistake about it; just because universities teach about social justice does not mean that sexism has been eradicated behind closed doors.